WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. adjective: relating to the observation and treatment of actual patients ratherthan theoretical or laboratory studies. 与实际患者的观察和治疗有关，而不是理论或实验室研究，即临床的。

   2. adjective: efficient and unemotional; coldly detached. 高效而冷静；冷漠地分离。

+- cloak

+  1. noun: an outdoor overgarment, typically sleeveless, that hangs loosely from the shoulders.

+     - something serving to hide or disguise something.

+       _"lifting the cloak of secrecy on the arms trade"_

+  2. verb: dress in a cloak.

+     _"she cloaked herself in black"_

+     - hide, cover, or disguise (something).

+       _"the horror of war was cloaked in the trappings of chivalry"_

+- cloud

+  1. noun: a visible mass of condensed water vapor floating in the atmosphere, typically high above the ground.

+     _"the sun had disappeared behind a cloud"_

+     - an indistinct or billowing mass, especially of smoke or dust.

+       _"a cloud of dust"_

+     - a large number of insects or birds moving together.

+       _"clouds of orange butterflies"_

+     - a vague patch of color in or on a liquid or transparent surface.

+  2. noun: a state or cause of gloom, suspicion, trouble, or worry.

+     _"a black cloud hung over their lives"_

+     - a frowning or depressed look.

+       _"a cloud passed over Jessica's face"_

+  3. noun: networked computing facilities providing remote data storage and processing services via the internet.

+     _"once you are logged in to your cloud storage space, you can upload files to it and share them with others"_

+  4. verb: (of the sky) become overcast with clouds.

+     _"the blue skies clouded over abruptly"_

+     - darken (the sky) with clouds.

+       _"the western sky was still clouded"_

+  5. verb: make or become less clear or transparent.

+     _"blood pumped out, clouding the water"_

+     - make (a matter or mental process) unclear or uncertain; confuse.

+       _"don't allow your personal feelings to cloud your judgment"_

+     - spoil or mar (something).

+       _"the general election was clouded by violence"_

+  6. verb: (of someone's face or eyes) show worry, sorrow, or anger.

+     _"his expression clouded over"_

+     - (of such an emotion such as worry, sorrow, or anger) show in (someone's face).

+       _"suspicion clouded her face"_

+  7. phrase: in the clouds - out of touch with reality.

+     _"this clergyman was in the clouds"_

+  8. phrase: on cloud nine - extremely happy.

+     _"I was on cloud nine once I had completed it"_

+  9. phrase: under a cloud - under suspicion or discredited.

+     _"he left under something of a cloud, accused of misappropriating funds"_

+  10. phrase: have one's head in the clouds - (of a person) be out of touch with reality; be daydreaming.

 - code